corda/corda/docs/source/design/corda-gradle-plugin-v2/jar-signer.md

 Our current approach is to embed this logic as part of the Cordapp plugin.

-The main issue with this plugin is that the ``signing`` block is named identical to the standard gradle signing plugin: https://docs.gradle.org/current/userguide/signing_plugin.html.
+The main issue with our current approach is that the ``signing`` block is named identical to the standard gradle signing plugin: https://docs.gradle.org/current/userguide/signing_plugin.html.

 ```groovy
     cordapp {